oceanho/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### content_security_policy_template

-Set Content Security Policy template used when adding the Content-Security-Policy header to your requests. `$NONCE` in the template includes a random nonce.
+Set the policy template that will be used when adding the Content-Security-Policy header to your requests. `$NONCE` in the template includes a random nonce.

 ### content_security_policy_report_only